RylanSchaeffer/rylanschaeffer.github.io/content/learning/kernel_methods/introduction.md

 4. The $$\alpha$$ are called the **dual variables**

 The dual solution shows us that the linear model's predictions can be expressed solely in terms of inner products between (1) the test datum and each training datum, and (2) every pair of training data.
+The equivalence between primal and dual solutions gives rise to kernel methods.